open-telemetry/opentelemetry-collector-contrib/docs/operators/restructure.md

 #### Remove

-The `remove` op removes a field from a record.
+The `remove` op removes a field from a body.

 Example usage:
 ```yaml